 3. Re-Calibrate Your System Bi-Annually

-We advise that commercial property owners re-calibrate their HVAC systems before winter and again before summer in anticipation of a temperate increases or decreases.
+We advise that commercial property owners re-calibrate their HVAC systems before winter and again before summer in anticipation of temperate increases or decreases.
 You’ll also need to make sure to adjust your thermostat settings to reflect that change.
 These minor adjustments may seem trivial but can result in major energy and financial savings.

-Has the use and occupation of a certain part of the building reduced?
+Has the use and occupation of a certain part of the building been reduced?
 Have shift patterns changed?
 Consider these types of questions on a periodic basis.
 You may have programmed your HVAC systems settings previously, but it’s wise to recheck to make sure the settings are still appropriate for the building’s current use.

 4. Check & Clean Drainage Lines

 Typically, this condensation is deposited through drainage lines into an exterior collection tray, where it naturally evaporates into the air.
-Over time this water tray can naturally attract a whole host of microbes including bacteria, algae and mold, all of which produce by-products that can lead to a system blockage.
+Over time this water tray can naturally attract a whole host of microbes including bacteria, algae, and mold, all of which produce by-products that can lead to a system blockage.